Privasys

 Step 8.
 AI Tools (MCP)

-The AI Tools tab displays the MCP tool manifest with connection instructions — same as WASM, but tools are declared in privasys.json instead of derived from WIT.
+The AI Tools tab displays the MCP tool manifest with connection instructions.
+Tools are declared in privasys.json instead of derived from WIT.

 AI Tools MCP tab